-Expectations from yesterday’s youth will impact on quality and style expectations.
+Expectations from yesterday’s youth will impact on quality and care furniture style expectations.

 So, what can be done and how can care homes future proof themselves?

-- Care homes are preparing with higher quality furnishings to meet these baby boomer expectations.
+- Care homes are preparing with higher quality care furniture and furnishings to meet these baby boomer expectations.

 - Baby boomer expectations are so much higher than their parents who experienced war and food rationing.